Trip Highlights

 Safety

 Safety is our utmost priority.
-All of our tours are led by professional guides who are all Wilderness First Responders or EMT's.
+All of our multi-day tours are led by professional guides who are all Wilderness First Responders or EMT's.
 Our guides have extensive guiding and wilderness experience and comply with standardized risk management protocols in case of any potential or actual incident.
 Each tour will have both an extensive first aid kit and a satellite communication device.
 Please feel free to email info@northskyadventures.com if you have any questions.

 Group Size